 1. If the UE is authorised to announce in HPLMN and is triggered to announce, it shall establish a secure connection with the ProSe Function and it shall send a Discovery Request (ProSe Application ID, UE Identity, announce command, Application ID) message for announcing.
 The ProSe Application ID indicates what the UE is interested to announce.
 The UE Identity is set to e.g. IMSI.
 The Application ID represents a unique identifier of the UE application that has triggered the transmission of the Discovery Request message.
 This request is always sent to the ProSe Function in HPLMN.

-NOTE: Whether for the Application ID, the operating system specific identity would suffice or a namespace needs to be defined by 3GPP that will be common across all operating systems is not further specified in this specification.

 2. The ProSe Function checks for the authorization of the application represented by the Application ID.
 If there is no associated UE context, the ProSe Function shall check with HSS the authorisation for discovery and create a new context for this UE that contains the subscription parameters for this UE for the duration of the validity timer.
 The HSS provides the MSISDN of the UE.
 If the UE does not issue a new announce request within the duration of the validity timer the ProSe Function shall remove the entry related to the requested ProSe Application ID from the UE context.

 3. If the Discovery Request is authorised, then the ProSe Function shall respond with a Discovery Response (ProSe Application Code, validity timer) message.
 The ProSe Application Code is provided by the ProSe Function and corresponds to the ProSe Application ID that was contained in the Discovery Request.
 The validity timer indicates for how long this ProSe Application Code is going to be valid.
 The UE will be authorised to announce this ProSe Application Code for the duration of validity timer and if it remains in the HPLMN.
 When the validity timer expires or the UE changes its registered PLMN the UE needs to request a new ProSe Application Code.